Right as European traders are getting back from their lunch breaks, the U.S. session begins at 8:00 am EST as traders start rolling into the office.

 - Also on Fridays, there is the chance of reversals in the second half of the session, as U.S. traders close their positions ahead of the weekend, in order to limit exposure to any weekend news.

 Which Pairs Should You Trade?

 Take note that there will be a ton of liquidity as both the U.S. and European markets will be open at the same time.
 You can bet that banks and multinational companies are burning up the telephone wires.This allows you to trade virtually any pair, although it would be best if you stuck to the major and minor pairs and avoid those weird ones.

 Also, because the U.S. dollar is on the other side of the majority of transactions, everybody will be paying attention to U.S. data that is released.

 Should these reports come in better or worse than expected, it could dramatically shake up the markets, as the dollar will be jumping up and down.

-Confused on which sessions start when?
+Confused about which sessions start when?
 We made the next section just for you!